sadoprotocol/sado.space/public/docs/sdk/order.md

       {% preview-object-item name="location" type="string" required=true description="Location of the ordinal being sold in the (txid:vout) format.
 When signing with a PSBT we do address verification and ownership check against the location provided." /%}
       {% preview-object-item name="maker" type="string" required=true description="Address of the order maker used to verify ownership of the location provided." /%}
-      {% preview-object-item name="pubkey" type="string" required=false description="Public key of wallet used to sign the PSBT." /%}
+      {% preview-object-item name="pubkey" type="string" required=false description="When creating a signable PSBT for a taproot address a sliced public key must be provided." /%}

     {% /preview-object %}